Today we’re going to improve YOUR art style with a few simple practical tips that you can use.

-Our visual perception changes frequently, every day we see new things and so, our art and style changes as well, this is a normal process.
+Our visual perception changes frequently, every day we see new things and so, our art and style changes as well, this is a normal artistic process.

-You’ll realize that when you’re at the beginning of your artistic path, your style changes more frequently than later on, but if you ever feel yourself in a stump you can always take a little break from what you’re doing and experiment a bit with styles.
+You’ll realize that when you’re at the beginning of your artistic path, your style changes more frequently than later on.
+But if you ever feel yourself in a stump, you can always take a little break from what you’re doing and experiment a bit with styles.

 Let’s say you really enjoy the way Disney works their characters, but you’re also in love with Ghibli’s work, try to draw a character that has a mix of the two.

 We could go even beyond that and try to mix and match some Leonardo Da Vinci with Pixar, I wonder what could come out of there!

 Experimenting with different things helps you find what is it that you like about certain styles and this way you can later apply it to your own drawings and style more easily.